 Ukie publishes its response to government tax relief consultation

-Ukie has today used its response to the Government’s video games production tax credit consultation to outline how the new scheme would best work for all parts of the UK’s games industry.
+Today we have responsed to the Government’s games production tax credit consultation, outlining how it would best work for all parts of the UK’s games industry.

 The main points made in Ukie’s response are: